wajdi-Al-mekhlafi/teacher/privacy-policyall.md

 Privacy Policy [[box program]] takes your privacy seriously.
 To better protect your privacy [[box program]] provide this privacy policy notice explaining the way your personal information is collected and used.

-Users who wish to delete their data or unlink their accounts can contact us via email: devdondon2024@gmail.com Collection of Routine Information This [[box program]] track basic information about their [["visitors" or "users"]].
+Collection of Routine Information This [[box program]] track basic information about their [["visitors" or "users"]].
 This information includes, but is not limited to, IP addresses, [[box program]] details, timestamps and referring pages.
 None of this information can personally identify specific [["visitors" or "user"]] to this [[box program]].
 The information is tracked for routine administration and maintenance purposes.

 Security The security of your personal information is important to [[box program]], but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While [[box program]] strive to use commercially acceptable means to protect your personal information, [[box program]] cannot guarantee its absolute security.